101 Top Employee Recognition Ideas

 Employee recognition is the act of showing staff appreciation for the good work they do.
 It can be a formal process, such as in a communication tool, or an informal process, a side conversation between a manager and an employee.
 Employee recognition can come in many forms and events, including employee service anniversaries or employee of the month.
 Recognize research finds 49% of people have left companies for not being recognized.
 Thus, anything a company can do will be well received.

 Contact us for a free demo

 90% of employees on Recognize say they will stay longer with their employer.

-The basics are all about celebrating as much as possible, creating a super fun culture, and making sure employee recognition doesn't backfire.
+The basics are all about appreciating in a meaningful way, creating a super fun culture, do it in a way the employees appreciate, and making sure employee recognition doesn't backfire.

 Employee service anniversary & birthday celebrations

 The number one type of employee recognition is a service recognition program (source: World at Work).
 For birthdays, many companies may simply give a birthday card to each employee.
 Thinking outside the box, try using birthday cards from nonprofit organizations, such as BirthdayWishes.org.
 Try to tie your company with philanthropy to increase staff engagement.
 It’s a win win win!

 An employee that was in my work team who had been working at the company for about 40 years was awarded with a recognition banquet and hearty bonus because of his commitment to the company.
 This person initially came into the company as a parts runner who picked up and transported parts between our facilities and eventually became a materials engineer all through hard work in the company.
 This person was recognized in a way that really astounded me; they were shown so much respect.
 They received a whole banquet as well as the award.